Skip to main content

 Materialization

-Materialization is the process of precomputing feature data by executing a feature pipeline and then publishing the results to the Online or Offline Feature Store.
-Materialization enables low-latency feature retrieval online and faster offline feature retrieval queries.
+Materialization is the process of precomputing feature or embedding data by executing a data pipeline and then publishing the results to the Online or Offline Store.
+Materialization enables low-latency context retrieval online and faster offline retrieval queries.

 Materialization can be scheduled by Tecton or triggered via an API.

-Tecton comes with a built-in feature compute engine called Rift which can compute batch, stream, and real-time features consistently online and offline all using vanilla Python and SQL.
+Tecton comes with a built-in compute engine called Rift which can compute batch, stream, and real-time features, embeddings, and prompts consistently online and offline all using vanilla Python and SQL.
 Rift can also optionally plug into data warehouses like Snowflake or BigQuery and push compute down to the warehouse when appropriate.

 Tecton can also leverage Spark for computing batch and stream features or generating training data.
 Tecton connects to data platforms like Google Cloud Dataproc, AWS EMR, and Databricks to execute and manage Spark jobs.

-The Offline Feature Store in Tecton is used for staging the results intermediate feature transformations in order to speed up the retrieval of historical offline feature values.
-Full offline feature values can be optionally published to your data warehouse.
+The Offline Store in Tecton is used for staging the results of intermediate transformations in order to speed up the retrieval of historical offline context values.
+Full offline context values can be optionally published to your data warehouse.

-The Online Feature Store is a low-latency key-value store that holds the latest values of pre-computed features.
-It is located in the online environment and is used to look up features for online inference.
+The Online Store is a low-latency key-value store that holds the latest values of pre-computed features, embeddings, or prompts.
+It is located in the online environment and is used to look up context for online inference.

 Feature Server